 The Borderless Higher Education for Refugees (BHER) Project is a consortium of Canadian and Kenyan universities and NGOs that aims to make educational programs available where refugees need them.

-Today, millions are displaced as a result of war, persecution, violence, instability, drought and environmental disasters in a world that is increasingly hostile towards refugees and asylum-seekers.
+Today, millions are displaced as a result of war, persecution, violence, instability, drought, and environmental disasters in a world that is increasingly hostile towards refugees and asylum-seekers.
 Many are caught in displacement, often for ten years or more.
 Attending university or accessing other tertiary degree programs is nearly impossible with only 3% of refugees in the world able to access higher education (UNHCR 2019).
-Young women face additional barriers to pursuing an education.
+Scholarship programs that do exist are few, favour select top-performing younger students, and take students away from their locale (WUSC 2021; UNHCR 2021).
+Women face additional barriers to pursuing an education.

-In the context of the implementation of refugee repatriation to Somalia, building capacity for teachers and other practitioners engaged in community development initiatives becomes paramount.
-The innovation of the BHER project rests in the population it serves, the model it uses and the institutional policies and practices it enriches.
+In the context of refugee repatriation, return to fragile/post-conflict nations, as well as local integration and development, building capacity for teachers and other practitioners engaged in community development initiatives becomes paramount.
+The innovation of BHER rests in the population it serves, the model it uses, and the institutional policies/practices it enriches.
 In the context of increased calls to provide higher education for refugees, BHER is one of the few projects that offers programs and contributes to community capacity building in situ.
+All academic programs are offered free to refugee and local students.

-The cornerstone of BHER programming is stackability (allowing students to stop at any one level of programming), portability (enabling students to continue studies wherever they go), gender equity and inclusivity (taking all necessary measures to ensure participation of women, ethnic, religious, and linguistic minorities, as well as students with disabilities in all academic programs), and peaceful co-existence with the host community (at least 25% of BHER student body is from local sites).
-All academic programs are offered free to the refugee and local students serviced by BHER.
+The cornerstones of BHER programming are stackability (allowing students to stop at any one level of programming); portability (enabling students to continue studies wherever they go); gender equity and inclusivity (taking all necessary measures to ensure participation of women, ethnic, religious, and linguistic minorities, as well as students with disabilities in all academic programs); and peaceful co-existence with the host community (at least 25% of BHER student body is from local sites).